hanlizhang/first-move/TASKS.md

 - Each Session creates at most one reward rounded to one decimal; less than 60 seconds earns zero time points.
 - Linking changes only Session metadata and never creates, completes, or merges Tasks.

 **Status:** Complete.
-TASK-03 remains open for intentional-entertainment outcomes and optional completion feedback controls.
+TASK-03 remains open for intentional-entertainment outcomes and optional completion-feedback controls.

 ## TASK-03C: Trends and Calendar history